- World Records

 |Administration||If there was no will, or the will could not be proved, the courts would grant an Administration on an estate.|

 |Marriage License Bond/Grant||Marriage licences were generally only requested by those who had property, or desired privacy from the publication of Banns.
 Banns were a public notice of an intended marriage in order to inform those who may have known of an impediment to lodge an objection.|

 Please consult our detailed list of the various types of documents to find out more.

 What information is included in this index?

 For every entry in the dataset there is an original document worth looking at.
 This original record is at the NAI and can be requested by using the NAI Reference number.
-Alternatively a copy can be ordered online [**put system in place].

 Each index entry contains:

 - name of the person leaving a will, or being covered by a grant of probate or administration, or the principal party for another record.